You can now buy a pill over the counter, but a conservative backlash is promoting anti-contraceptive disinformation.

-Most abortion opponents have coalesced around a strategy to limit contraceptive access in three ways:
+Most abortion opponents have coalesced around a strategy to limit contraceptive access in four ways:

-1. Alter the definition of pregnancy used by the government so that common forms of contraception can be regulated by abortion laws or excluded from state laws and programs intended to promote access to contraception;
+1. Alter the definition of pregnancy used by the government and the medical community so that common forms of contraception can be regulated by abortion laws or excluded from state laws and programs intended to promote access to contraception;

 2. Undermine contraceptive access funding programs;